-A partnership between Stanford and Saint Mary's College supports a cohort of AmeriCorps members to work in the community through the AmeriCorps Volunteers in Service to America (VISTA) program.
+A partnership between Stanford and Campus Compact supports a cohort of AmeriCorps members to work in the community through the AmeriCorps Volunteers in Service to America (VISTA) program.

 Community organizations are invited periodically to apply to have an AmeriCorps VISTA member work in their organization.
-Applications are now open for two community organizations to join the program for 2022-25.
+For more information please contact Paitra Houts.

 About the program

-In 2016, Stanford and Saint Mary's College launched a partnership to support our local communities by supporting AmeriCorps VISTA members to work with the local community.
-Through the partnership Stanford makes a three-year commitment to support a VISTA at two sites, focusing on capacity-building and strengthening the relationship between Stanford and the partner organization.
+In 2016, Stanford launched a partnership to support our local communities by sponsoring AmeriCorps VISTA members to work with the local community.
+Through the partnership Stanford makes a three-year commitment to support a VISTA, focusing on capacity-building and strengthening the relationship between Stanford and the partner organization.
 AmeriCorps VISTA members endeavor to build the organizational, administrative, and financial capacity of agencies that address one or more of the AmeriCorps programming priority areas:

 - Economic opportunity

 - COVID-19 recovery